IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * Trigger on table to be monitored
 * Stored procedure to clean up the created objects in case the application exits abruptly (that is, when the application terminate without disposing the SqlTableDependency object)

-![alt text][Database Object created for send notifications]:

-[Database Object created for send notifications](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/DbObjects-min.png
+![alt text][DatabaseObjects]

- "Database Object created for send notifications")
+[DatabaseObjects]: https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/DbObjects-min.png "Database Object created for send notifications"

 ## Requirements
 When you use notifications, you must be sure to enable Service Broker for the database.
 To do that you can use the following command: